autodesk-platform-services/aps-forma-extension-shadow-study/README.md

 We recommend checking out the link to learn more about creating extensions and to access the full API reference of the SDK.

-Until it is published, this extension can be accessed by pasting the extension ID `4aff4df1-dcd1-422b-94ca-0d1bb776cf18` under the _**Unpublished**_ tab of the Forma extensions menu.
+This extension can be accessed by activating it in the Forma extensions menu.
+It is automatically deployed and hosted from this repo.

 - [Motivation](#motivation)
 - [How was this built](#how-was-this-built)